-The company officially incorporated in 1921 and took on the name Moto Guzzi to shield the name of the ship empire of Giorgio Parodi's father and to avoid any confusion that the earlier Guzzi-Parodi could provide.
-For the next 45 years, the engine design was a horizontal single in various configuration as originally thought by Guzzi.
-As originally planed, the brand successfully used racing as a way to promote the name.
+The company was officially established in 1921 and took on the name Moto Guzzi to shield the name of the ship empire of Giorgio Parodi's father.
+Also, to avoid any confusion that the earlier Guzzi-Parodi could provide.
+For the next 45 years, the engine design was a single-cylinder horizontal engine created by Guzzi.
+As originally planned, the brand successfully used racing as a way to promote the name.
 As such, Moto Guzzi ended victorious in the 1935 Isle of Mans TT lightweight and Senior TT categories.

 Then, in 2000, Aprilia bought the brand to share its research and development investments.
 Only after investing an important amount of money in the modernization of Moto Guzzi's production line, Aprilia experienced financial difficulties that prompted the dissolution of the partnership.
 It is the Piaggio group, also owner of Vespa, that took the reign of Moto Guzzi in 2004.
 This takeover was successful in a way that allowed Moto Guzzi to successively launch high performance and vintage inspired new models.

-As with the eagle logo, if you want to fly around in your Moto Guzzi, you might as well do it in style.
+If you want to show off your eagle logo and fly around in your Moto Guzzi, you might as well do it in style.
 Fortunately, TouchUpDirect has all the Moto Guzzi touch up paint you may need in order to maintain your bike in perfect condition.
 Our touch up paint is perfect for your moto as the color will fit exactly and the finish will be flawless and durable.